 (a) Referral.
-The Commission promptly shall transmit to Bar Counsel a referral from the Child Support Enforcement Administration pursuant to Code, Family Law Article, § 10-119.3 (e)(3) and direct Bar Counsel to file a Petition for Disciplinary or Remedial Action in the Court of Appeals pursuant to Rule 19-721 (a)(1).
+The Commission promptly shall transmit to Bar Counsel a referral from the Child Support Administration pursuant to Code, Family Law Article, § 10-119.3 (e)(3) and direct Bar Counsel to investigate, and if the attorney has violated the law, file a Petition for Disciplinary or Remedial Action in the Court of Appeals pursuant to Rule 19-721 (a)(1).
 A copy of the Administration's referral shall be attached to the Petition, and a copy of the Petition and notice shall be served on the attorney in accordance with Rule 19-723.

 (b) Show Cause Order.
-When a petition and notice of referral have been filed, the Court of Appeals shall order that Bar Counsel and the attorney, within 15 days from the date of the order, show cause in writing why the attorney should not be suspended from the practice of law.
+When a petition and notice of referral have been filed, the Court of Appeals shall order that the attorney, within 15 days from the date of the order, show cause in writing why the attorney should not be suspended from the practice of law until the further order of the Court.

 (c) Action by the Court of Appeals.
-Upon consideration of the petition and any answer to the order to show cause, the Court of Appeals may enter an order: (1) immediately and indefinitely suspending the attorney from the practice of law, (2) designating a judge pursuant to Rule 19-722 to hold a hearing in accordance with Rule 19-727, or (3) containing any other appropriate provisions.
-The provisions of Rules 19-741 through 19-744, as applicable, apply to an order under this section that suspends an attorney.
+Upon consideration of the petition and any answer to the order to show cause, the Court of Appeals may enter an order: (1) immediately suspending the attorney from the practice of law, pending further order of the Court, (2) designating a judge pursuant to Rule 19-722 to hold a hearing in accordance with Rule 19-727, or (3) containing any other appropriate provisions.
+The provisions of Rules 19-740 through 19-743, as applicable, apply to an order under this section that suspends an attorney.

 (e) Termination of Suspension.